kirsten-hugh/portfolio/README.md

 A cursory examination of the datasets reveal certain trends such as players within certain age groups exhibiting distinct patterns in their performance metrics.
 For example, younger players may show higher scores in metrics related to physical athleticism, such as points per game, rebounds, or steals.
 In contrast, older players might demonstrate superiority in strategic aspects of the game, like assists-to-turnover ratio or three-point shooting accuracy.
 We also may witness that projections to real life performance may vary quite a bit between generations of players.
 Older players might be expected to regress significantly while on the other hand younger players might be expected to improve.

 ## <a href="https://public.tableau.com/views/NBA_17244393402170/1_OverperformingUnderperforming?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link"> View My 2023 Top 100 NBA Players Visualizations on Tableau Public</a>
-#### Below are a few of the visualizations I created for this project
+#### Below are a couple of the visualizations I created for this project ----
 #### Performance:
 <img src="images/NBA_Performance.png"/>